eminorhan/neural-pile-rodent-v2/README.md

 python visualize_datasets.py --plot_all --n_examples 9
 ```

-This will save the visualizations for all component dataset in a folder called `visuals` as in [here](visuals).
+This will save the visualizations for all component datasets in a folder called `visuals` as in [here](visuals).